 |

-Besides the long and short sounds, there are other vowel sounds.
+Besides the long and short sounds, there are other sounds English vowels can make.

-Any vowel in an unaccented syllable has a neutral or“schwa”/ə/ sound: Examples: the ‘a’ in above, or approve, the ‘e’ in accident, camera or mathematics, the ‘i’ in family or officer, the ‘o’ in freedom or purpose, or the ‘u’ in industry or succeed.
+Many vowels in unaccented syllables have a neutral or “schwa” /ə/ sound.
+Examples: the ‘a’ in above or approve, the ‘e’ in accident, camera or mathematics, the ‘i’ in family or officer, the ‘o’ in freedom or purpose, or the ‘u’ in industry or succeed.

-if a vowel is followed by R, it changes in quality, and is neither long nor short.
+if a vowel comes before R, it changes in quality, and is neither long nor short.
 (ER, IR, and UR are often -- though not always--the same sound.)

 Examples with phonetic symbols:

-Also, some common words use ‘o’ for a short ‘u’ sound: of, love, money, other, some, son.
-(That means some and sum are homonyms: they are pronounced the same.
+Quite a few common words spelled with ‘O’ are pronounced with a short ‘U’ sound: of, love, money, other, some, son.
+(That means some and sum are homophones: they sound the same.
 So are son and sun.)
+See the course below for more examples and practice.

-(For the exact pronunciation of any word, consult a good dictionary.
-Most list the sound symbols they use on one of the front pages.)
+For the exact pronunciation of any English vowels, consult a good dictionary.
+Most list the sound symbols they use on one of the front pages.
+Good online dictionaries like the Oxford Advanced Learner's Dictionary will let you listen to the pronunciation.
+(This dictionary gives both British and American pronunciations of each word.)

 Are you interested in learning more about the relationship between English vowel sounds and spellings?

-If there are certain things you especially want to learn about vowel sounds or spelling, you can also leave a comment in the box below, or leave your phone number there and I’ll try to call and help for a few minutes.
-(I will not share your number with anyone, or keep it after the call is over.)
+If there are certain things you especially want to learn about vowel sounds or spelling, you can also leave a comment or question in the box below.

 site search by freefind | advanced |